 Licensing, distributorships, and other opportunities

 Although franchising is a popular way to expand a business, a number of alternatives may be better suited to your unique marketing goals.
-At The Johnson Franchise Law Firm, franchising, licensing, and distribution attorney Rick Johnson can help determine whether franchising or an alternative is the right choice for you.
+At The Johnson Franchise Law Firm, franchising, licensing, and distribution attorney Rick Johnson can help determine what is the right choice for you: franchising or an alternative.

 What is franchising?